chrisnguyen928/chrisnguyen928/README.md

 <p>
   I’m a passionate and driven individual actively working toward breaking into the tech industry.
 With a strong interest in IT and cybersecurity, I am currently preparing to take the CompTIA Security+ certification exam to solidify my foundational knowledge and demonstrate my commitment to the field.

-  In my free time, I enjoy learning software development, exploring programming languages, and building small projects to enhance my technical skills.
-I’m particularly fascinated by problem-solving, automation, and creating efficient solutions through code.
+  In my free time, I enjoy learning software development and building small projects to enhance my technical skills.

   I’m eager to contribute to a dynamic IT team, grow my expertise, and make a meaningful impact in the tech world.
 If you’re looking for someone who is motivated, curious, and always eager to learn, let’s connect!
 Feel free to explore my repositories and reach out—I’d love to chat about opportunities or collaborate on exciting projects.
 </p>